idaholab/MontePy/doc/source/starting.rst

-Getting Started with MCNPy
+Getting Started with Montepy
 ==========================

-MCNPy is a python API for reading, editing, and writing MCNP input files.
+Montepy is a python API for reading, editing, and writing MCNP input files.
 It does not run MCNP nor does it parse MCNP output files.
 The library provides a semantic interface for working with input files, or our preferred terminology: problems.
 It understands that the second entry on a cell card is the material number, and will link the cell with its material object.

 .. warning::
-    MCNPy is built primarily to support MCNP 6.2.
+    Montepy is built primarily to support MCNP 6.2.
 Some success maybe achieved with MCNP 6.1, and 5.1.60, but there may be issues due to new features in MCNP 6.2, not being backwards compatible.
-    Use earlier versions of MCNP with MCNPy at your own risk.
+    Use earlier versions of MCNP with Montepy at your own risk.

     Due to the manuals for these earlier versions of MCNP being export controlled, these versions will likely never be fully supported.

 Reading a File
 --------------

-MCNPy offers the :func:`mcnpy.read_input` (actually :func:`~mcnpy.input_parser.input_reader.read_input`) function for getting started.
+Montepy offers the :func:`montepy.read_input` (actually :func:`~montepy.input_parser.input_reader.read_input`) function for getting started.
-It will read the specified MCNP input file, and return an MCNPy :class:`~mcnpy.mcnp_problem.MCNP_Problem` object.
+It will read the specified MCNP input file, and return an Montepy :class:`~montepy.mcnp_problem.MCNP_Problem` object.

->>> import mcnpy
+>>> import montepy
->>> problem = mcnpy.read_input("foo.imcnp")
+>>> problem = montepy.read_input("foo.imcnp")
 >>> len(problem.cells)
 4

 Writing a File
 --------------

-The :class:`~mcnpy.mcnp_problem.MCNP_Problem` object has the method :func:`~mcnpy.mcnp_problem.MCNP_Problem.write_to_file`, which writes the problem's current state as a valid MCNP input file.
+The :class:`~montepy.mcnp_problem.MCNP_Problem` object has the method :func:`~montepy.mcnp_problem.MCNP_Problem.write_to_file`, which writes the problem's current state as a valid MCNP input file.

 >>> problem.write_to_file("bar.imcnp")